Teenager Alex Batty returns to UK to be reunited with grandmother

 Alex Batty: Teenager found in France returns to UK to be reunited with grandmother

-Police say they are yet to establish whether they will open a criminal investigation after ‘abducted’ teenager arrives back in UK
+Police say they are yet to establish whether they will open a criminal investigation into ‘abduction’

 Related video: ‘Abducted’ Alex Batty has video called grandmother since being found, police say